mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ({{quic-api-write}}).

 Each item in the following list can be considered individually.
-Any exposed information or function can be used by RTP over QUIC regardless of whether the other items are available.
-Thus, RTP over QUIC does not depend on the availability of all of the listed features but can apply different optimizations depending on the functionality exposed by the QUIC implementation.
+Any exposed information or function can be used by RoQ regardless of whether the other items are available.
+Thus, RoQ does not depend on the availability of all of the listed features but can apply different optimizations depending on the functionality exposed by the QUIC implementation.